Sherwin Tugna

-Sherwin Najito Tugna (born October 15, 1977) is a Filipino lawyer and politician who is the vice mayor of Bocaue, Bulacan.
+Sherwin Najito Tugna (born October 15, 1977) is a Filipino lawyer, entrepreneur and public servant who is the vice mayor of Bocaue, Bulacan.
 He previously served as a representative for the Citizens’ Battle Against Corruption (CIBAC) party-list group from 2010 to 2019.
 He served his first term in the House of Representatives of the Philippines after CIBAC won two seats in the 2010 national elections.
-Tugna would go on to become one of the Assistant Majority Leaders of the 15th Congress.
+Tugna was one of the assistant majority leaders of the 15th Congress.
 He ran for his third term in Congress through CIBAC Party-List in the 2016 general election where his party won a seat, sending Tugna to the 17th Congress of the Philippines.
-He presently sits as the Chairman of the House Committee on Suffrage and Electoral Reforms (Journal #8).
+As a third-term lawmaker, he became the Chairperson of the House Committee on Suffrage and Electoral Reforms (Journal #8).

 Early life

 Sherwin Najito Tugna was born on October 15, 1977.
-He is the eldest of the two children of Sergio T. Tugna and Mila N. Tugna.
+He is the eldest of the two children of Sergio T. Tugna, a car repairman and Mila N. Tugna, a food vendor.

 Education

-Tugna attended the Dominican Order-run University of Santo Tomas from grade school up to college.
-He graduated with a Bachelor of Science in Commerce, Major in Economics degree in 1998.
+Tugna attended the University of Santo Tomas from grade school up to college.
+He graduated with a Bachelor of Science in commerce, Major in Economics degree in 1998.
 He was a member of the UST Varsity Football Team and competed in University Athletics Association of the Philippines (UAAP) tournaments.

-After graduating from college, Tugna joined a pharmaceutical company and worked as a medical representative for 4 years before enrolling in the Juris Doctor program of the Ateneo School of Law where he graduated in 2006.
+After graduating from college, Tugna joined a pharmaceutical company and worked as a medical representative for 4 years before enrolling in the Juris Doctor program of the Ateneo School of Law of the Ateneo de Manila University where he graduated in 2006.
 He was accepted to the bar in 2007.

 Career

 Before entering the political scene, Tugna worked for two private law firms: Angara Abello Concepcion Regala & Cruz Law Offices and Puyat Jacinto and Santos Law Office.

-He was the chairman of the legal affairs committee of the Citizens’ Battle Against Corruption (CIBAC) party-list group and the sitting representative of CIBAC in the House of Representatives.
+In 2009, he set up his own law office, Tugna-Jala and Associates Law Firm in Ortigas, Pasig.
+Tugna, established the WineLean Transport Corporation, a taxi company.